splunk/public-o11y-docs/sp-oncall/get-started/user-role.rst

 All users have the ability to reach out to Splunk On-Call support at any time with questions.

 Live Chat: If you are logged into your Splunk On-Call instance, you will have the ability to Live Chat with the Splunk On-Call Support team.

-Splunk Support Portal: You can open a Splunk On-Call support case in the Splunk Support Portal :new-page:`Splunk Support Portal1 <https://login.splunk.com/>.
+Splunk Support Portal: You can open a Splunk On-Call support case in the Splunk Support Portal :new-page:`Splunk Support Portal <https://login.splunk.com/>.

 If you are facing any issues when trying to contact us, see XXXXXX Contacting Splunk On-Call Support XXXXXX